 Critical policy violation

-If this is selected, then the expense violating the policy cannot be reported.
+If this is selected, then the expense of violating the policy cannot be reported.

 If this is selected, then the primary approver for the employee will be disabled when the policy is violated.
-If you select this option, then it is mandatory to set another approver from the dropdown below the option.
-The dropdown lets you set either the Secondary Approver 1 or the Secondary Approver 2 of the employee.
-Alternatively, there is also an option - ‘Add Approver IDs’ - which allows you to add approvers from the dropdown list that appears when you select this option.
+If you select this option, then it is mandatory to set another approver from the list given below the option such as;

 After selecting the policy actions, Click on Save to save this policy rule.
 You can also click on Save and Clone if you wish to clone this policy rule and make some changes to it before saving it as another Policy rule.

-This section demonstrates an example on how to set up an expense policy with the help of a use case to show how to create a policy rule.
+This section demonstrates an example of how to set up an expense policy with the help of a use case to show how to create a policy rule.

 Policy violation must be triggered if a Mileage expense of more than $20 was created after 2019, by an employee of Level L2 in the city of Oregon.
 Upon Policy Violation, the expense must be flagged and the amount must be capped to the amount limit of $20.
 This policy is effective from January 1, 2020.